I’m going to start with a rather bold statement today:

 Here’s something the Muses don’t know about me: Ten years ago, I got my first lesson in writing dialogue from a friend in high school.
 She wasn’t a writer, but she seemed to know more about the whole tagging business than I did.
 I never could get the commas in the right places or use the right tags, and she’d return my manuscripts covered in red ink.
 If I ever had a “first” editor, she was it.
 But she was essential.
 She got me to ask an important question: How should I write dialogue?

 Finding the answer wasn’t easy.
 I got it wrong again and again and again.
 I probably still get it wrong.
 I went through a lot of stages, a lot of trial and error.
 But in the intermittent years, I’ve learned how to avoid some of the common mistakes I see when I’m editing.
-Below I’ve given you some tips to consider when writing your own dialogue.
+Below I’ve amassed some tips to consider when writing your own dialogue.

 Know the difference between an action and a dialogue tag